ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

       lists of allowed paths for *incoming* and *outgoing* documents.

-When this is done, changed documents whose replication is allowed by both Hub and Sink will replicate.
+When the tasks are defined, changed documents whose replication is allowed by both the Hub and the Sink will replicate.

 ---